 Athenaeum Hotel, Chautauqua Institution (1881)–Chautauqua NY

-Established in 1874, The Chautauqua Institution served as a retreat from “everyday life” for Methodist Sunday School teachers.
-Since then, this 9-week-long summer learning/recreational village has grown into a multi-faith lakefront resort, with fine and performing arts, classical and rock concerts, lectures by stellar politicians, scientists, academics, religious figures, and visionaries, movies, recreation, and so much more.
+Originally, the Chautauqua Institution served as a retreat from “everyday life” for Methodist Sunday School teachers Since then, this 9-week-long summer learning/recreational village has grown into a multi-faith lakefront resort, with fine and performing arts, classical and rock concerts, lectures by stellar politicians, scientists, academics, religious figures, and visionaries, movies, recreation, and so much more.

 Stay in history at the 1881 Athenaeum Hotel.
 While checking in, note the room occupancy board behind the reception desk installed by light bulb inventor, Thomas Alva Edison.
 Edison married Mina Miller, daughter of a Chautauqua Founder, Lewis Miller.
 A devoted son-in-law, Edison was personally involved with the Institution.